apache/couchdb/share/doc/src/config/query-servers.rst

   [query_server_config]
   os_process_limit = 10

-CouchDB will raise `os_process_timeout` error and kill the process in case when Query Server doesn't return any result within this time frame.
+CouchDB will raise `os_process_timeout` error and kill the process in case the Query Server doesn't return any result within this limit.

 .. _config/query_server_config/reduce_limit: